 I’m not sure what Zod stories you’ve seen, even including Superman II, because the General is not weaker than Superman.
 Beyond this, your point, which I assume is mostly discussing physical might, makes no mention of physically imposing enemies that Superman has faced off against, like Brainiac, the Parasite, Metallo, Mongul, Bizarro, Kalibak, Despero, or even Doomsday and Darkseid.

-You’re also making mention of the erroneous characterization Lex Luthor has had in his film appearances, when Luthor has become one of the single most fascinating comics villains of the last twenty years beginning with his re-characterization at the hands of John Byrne, with his ambition bred by sadism, jealousy, anger, and intellect.
+You’re also making mention of the erroneous characterization Lex Luthor has had in his film appearances, when Luthor has become one of the single most fascinating comics villains of the last twenty years, beginning with his re-characterization at the hands of John Byrne.
+His ambition is bred by sadism, jealousy, anger, and intellect.
 Luthor is a mere mortal, yes, but through his inventiveness and brilliance he has become the arch enemy of the most powerful being on the planet, and I think that says an enormous amount about both Luthor’s viability as a character, and his capability as the preeminent sinister source of villainy in the DC Universe.

-So, in conclusion, it’s very apparent that you’ve not exposed yourself to very many Superman stories to give yourself enough credibility to make such a claim.
-I’d heartily encourage you to read stories like Birthright (by Mark Waid), Secret Origin, Last Son (both by Geoff Johns), For All Seasons (by Jeph Loeb and Tim Sale) and the definitive All-Star Superman by Grant Morrison to give yourself a more well-rounded perspective on one of the greatest ideas ever had by the human race (according to Grant Morrison himself).
+So, in conclusion, it’s very apparent that you’ve not exposed yourself to very many Superman stories to give yourself enough credibility to make the claims that you do in your written piece.
+I’d heartily encourage you to read stories like Birthright (by Mark Waid and Leinil Yu), Secret Origin, Last Son (both by Geoff Johns, drawn by Gary Frank and Adam Kubert, respectively), For All Seasons (by Jeph Loeb and Tim Sale) and the definitive All-Star Superman by Grant Morrison and Frank Quitely to give yourself a more well-rounded perspective on one of the greatest ideas ever had by the human race (according to Grant Morrison himself).